 These on site taster sessions are not delivered by MiSP but by a local independent MiSP-trained .b Foundations teacher.
 The taster will last 60-90 minutes, will be held at your school and a fee will normally be charged.
 To find a local .b Foundations teacher check our map.

 Combining the convenience of a live online course with the intimacy of face-to-face delivery our .begin course introduces you to mindfulness through weekly online group sessions led by a MiSP instructor.

 .b Foundations – an eight-week course delivered on site by an independent MiSP-trained teacher to a group of at least 12 staff.
 This option is suitable for schools who have a sufficient number of interested staff to make an in-house course viable and who are able to find a local mindfulness teacher who is available.

 Continue your practice

 As part of the MiSP community you will have access to expert guidance and support as you continue to practice mindfulness as part of your everyday life.
-We ask that you continue your practice for a further four months after your eight-week course and before starting a Teach course.
+We ask that you continue your practice for a further 2-3 months (depending on previous mindfulness experience) after your eight-week course and before starting a Teach course.
 This is because we believe that teachers of mindfulness need to be able to model what they are teaching, and to understand and relate directly to experiences their students may be having.

 Apply for a teaching course

-Once you have developed a regular mindfulness practice you are ready to train to teach either Paws b (for 7-11 year olds) or .b (for 11 to 18 year olds).
-Our Teach Paws b and Teach .b courses consist of real-time lessons, explanations of the pedagogy and time to practise guiding the exercises.
+Once you have developed a regular mindfulness practice you are ready to train to teach either dots (for 3-6 year olds), Paws b (for 7-11 year olds) or .b (for 11 to 18 year olds).
+Our Teach dots, Teach Paws b and Teach .b courses consist of real-time lessons, explanations of the pedagogy and time to practise guiding the exercises.

-At the end of the course, participants will receive six-months free membership to The Hub our exclusive teachers’ network and all the materials needed to start teaching the lessons.
+At the end of the course, participants will receive six-months free membership to The Hub our exclusive teachers’ Hub and all the materials needed to start teaching the lessons.